micylt/HLP/README.md

 ### Python Dependencies

-NeedleNet runs on Python 3.6
+NeedleNet runs on Python 3.6 and utilizes the Flask framework.

+All html files must go in the `templates` directory.

+All JavaScript and CSS files must go in the `static` directory.

 OpenSSL version 1.X or greater required